dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_session_guide.md

 ### Creating an SSH Keypair

-The setup information we sent over the summer had some details on creating an SSH keypair, but if you need to revisit it, you can find that here:
+The setup information we sent out before the summer had some details on creating an SSH keypair, but if you need to revisit it, you can find that here:

 * [Instructions for Windows](setup_windows.md#ssh-keys)
 * [Instructions for MacOS/Linux](setup_osx.md#ssh-keys)